TheRealMasterK/React-Todo-App/README.md

-Use this as a educationa to persistent data on react apps, as well as how to manage state on local storage
+Use this as a educational reference to persistent data on react apps, as well as how to manage state on local storage